Common questions

 How does optical density work on the Pioreactor?

-The Pioreactor uses the concept of scattering to measure optical density (other systems, like spectrophotometers, use attenuation).
+The Pioreactor uses turbidity to measure optical density (other systems, like spectrophotometers, use attenuation).
+Specifically, the Pioreactor uses scattering of light.
 The system will shine infrared light into the culture, and measure the amount of light that is scattered off cells.
 The scattering has a good linear range (see below for more), and higher saturation point than attenuation for cultures of 20ml volume.
 If you have an instrument that measures OD600 or some other measurement of optical density, and you wish to calibrate to that, the Pioreactor has a routine to perform a calibration and record in the instruments units.
 See docs here.

 What are the units of Pioreactor's optical density